otkulseng/PELICAN/README.md

 Keras implementation of the pytorch code on: https://github.com/abogatskiy/PELICAN-nano.

 ## Installing
-It is set up like a python package, so must be pip installed (run command inside folder containing setup.py)
+It is set up like a python package, so can be pip installed (run command inside folder containing setup.py)
 ```
 $ C:\users\PELICAN\ pip install .
 ```